If you would like to help support the work of the observatory then please get in touch.

 Rights of ownership of the peninsula are vested in Yorkshire Wildlife Trust Ltd. Visitors to the Observatory are expected to observe the regulations issued for the guidance of the public.
 These include the avoidance of certain marked areas in the breeding season and bans against fires, tents, uprooting of plants, shooting etc. Membership of the Yorkshire Naturalists’ Union and/or the Yorkshire Wildlife Trust Ltd. carries no right of entry to Observatory premises, traps etc. except by arrangement with officials of the Observatory or with the Warden.
 Other properties on the peninsula are also let and cannot be visited except by arrangement with the tenants.

 Spurn Bird Observatory owns and manages a small Caravan Club CL site at the rear of Kew Villa.
 This sheltered and secluded site is a haven for migrant birds.
 There are mains hook up points for each pitch together with a new toilet block and shower room which has recently been installed.
-The charges are £12 per night which is inclusive of all services and as such offers great value for money in this private bird rich hot spot.
+The charges are £13 per night April 1st-Sept 30th and £14 per night October 1st-March 31st which is inclusive of all services and as such offers great value for money in this private bird rich hot spot.
 Who knows you might even find the Big One when you stay!!!

 To join “Friends of Spurn Bird Observatory”, you can obtain a membership form from the visitor centre or from the Warden by calling in or writing to Kew Villa, Kilnsea, via Patrington, Hull, East Yorshire, HU12 0UG.